 ABOUT DEITSCHLAND FARM

 It's hard to believe it has been ten years since we posed for this photo with Emilie.
 Much has changed as we have gotten older and hopefully wiser.
 Graying hair, wrinkled brows, squint lines, all remind us that time is a precious commodity.
 We have spent nearly forty years doing what we love, farming and raising Hereford cattle as a family.

 Mike and Sheila Miller purchased their first registered Hereford cattle in 1979 and kept them on Sheila's parents' farm near Hershey, PA until they purchased their first farm in Berks County a year later.
 As third-generation beef farmers, Mike and Sheila have followed in the footsteps of their parents and grandparents.
 Sheila's parents, Vernon and Mildred Miller, had a commercial Hereford herd, which transitioned into a feeding and freezer beef operation in the 1960s.
 Mike's parents, Charles and Kathaleen Miller farmed near Gettysburg, PA and raised commercial cattle.
 The examples of their parents' hard work and love of farming instilled in them the desire to have their own farms.
-Today, their daughter, Emilie, works for Kansas State University.
-Emilie, along with her husband, Austin Fink, and sons, Corbin and Canaan, return to Pennsylvania to assist with vaccinations and other chores as their busy schedules permit.
-They purchased a small farm, next to Austin's parents' farm near Wamego, Kansas.
+Today, their daughter, Emilie, along with her husband, Austin Fink, and sons, Corbin, Canaan, and Conrad, enjoy raising Simmental cattle and Berkshire show pigs on their farm near Wamego, Kansas.
 The next generation of Hereford cattlemen participated in their first Junior National Hereford Exposition in Louisville, KY in 2022.